Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 INTRODUCTION:

-The insertion depth of the movable fuel bundles into the matrix of fixed fuel bundles sets the average fuel temperature.
-The main function of FNR Actutors is to occasionally adjust the insertion or withdrawal of movable fuel bundles into the matrix of fixed fuel bundles to compensate for fuel aging or to temporarily reduce the reactor operating temperature to enable fuel shuffling or intermediate heat exchange bundle replacement.
+The insertion depth of the movable fuel bundles into the matrix of fixed fuel bundles sets the fuel temperture at which the reactivity is zero, which is the average fuel temperature.
+The main function of FNR Actutors is to occasionally adjust the insertion or withdrawal of movable fuel bundles into the matrix of fixed fuel bundles to compensate for fuel aging or to temporarily reduce the reactor operating temperature as is necessary to enable fuel bundle shuffling or intermediate heat exchange bundle replacement.

-The FNR Actuators are used to set the insertion depth of the movable fuel bundles so as to achieve the desired fuel temperature at low thermal power.
-Thereafter the FNR average fuel temperature is regulated by thermal expansion/contraction of the FNR fuel assembly.
+When the FNR Actuators are stationary the FNR average fuel temperature is regulated by thermal expansion/contraction of the FNR fuel assembly.

-Linear thermal expansion of steel is typically about 10 ppm / degree C. If the reactor setpoint is being regulated to within +/-10 degrees C and if the core zone width is typically 10 m then the fractional core zone area change due to thermal expansion at the setpoint temperature is about:
+Linear thermal expansion of steel is typically about 10 ppm / degree C to 16 ppm / degree C. If the fuel temperature setpoint is being regulated to within +/-10 degrees C and if the core zone diameter is typically 10 m then the fractional core zone area change due to thermal expansion at the setpoint temperature is about:

 2 X (+/-10 degrees C) X 10 X 10^-6 / deg C = +/- 2.0 X 10^-4